November Birth Flower: Mums!

 Chrysanthemums in the Garden

 Mums can be grown from seeds, cuttings, or by division.
-An easy perennial to grow, they should be planted in early spring after the possibility of frost has passed.
+They are easy perennials to grow, and they should be planted in early spring after the possibility of frost has passed.
 They can be planted at any time but need at least six weeks for their roots to establish before hot temperatures or freezing weather.
 The plants will grow in the spring and summer but will not flower until fall.

-Mums should not be planted in the same area for more than three years in a row to prevent diseases and pests.
+Mums should not be planted in the same area for more than three years in a row—this practice will prevent diseases and pests.

 When frost has killed the foliage, cut it back to the ground and cover it with mulch.